 - The President himself promised to stop the war.

 - She spoke to me herself.
 OR She herself spoke to me.

 - The exam itself wasn't difficult, but the exam room was horrible.

 - Never mind.
 We'll do it ourselves.

 - You yourselves asked us to do it.

-- They recommend this book even though they themselves have never read it.
-OR They recommend this book even though they have never read it themselves.
+- They recommend this book even though they themselves had never read it.
+OR They recommend this book even though they had never read it themselves.